Black Library: Plot

 Ephrael Stern was a Seraphim ranked Sister for the Order of Our Martyred Lady.
 Mysteriously, she was the sole survivor out of 12,000 that was sent to the planet Parnis in order to battle a daemonic infestation.
 Inquisitor Silas Hand originally was sent to identify if she was tainted by Chaos and if that was the reason for her survival.
 While being locked up and awaiting the Inquisitor's arrival, Stern was attacked by possessed individuals.
-She removed the demons from the individuals, and these actions combined with Silas Hand's investigation's inability to psychically look through her mind and detect traces of daemonic taint upon her lead to no conclusion.
+She removed the daemons from the individuals, and these actions combined with Silas Hand's investigation's inability to psychically look through her mind and detect traces of daemonic taint upon her lead to no conclusion.
 Hand was forced to return with her to the planet Parnis in order to figure out her role in the destruction of her Sisters.

 During the return, their vessel's navigator was possessed by Chaos destroyed their ship the "Hammer of Thor."
 Escaping, both Hand and Stern were able to land upon the surface, but they were the sole survivors.
 Shortly after landing upon the planet, they were soon confronted the Daemon Q'tlahsi'issho'akshami.
 Only Stern managed to live through the battle, and she is now hunted by the Ordo Malleus to be brought in for questioning.
 Only Stern knows what happened to Silas Hand, what happened to the Daemon, and what the forces of Chaos were doing on the planet.